altmany/IQML/README.md

  * **Settable market alerts** – Users can define custom alerts on streaming news/quotes/interval-bars/regional-updates, which can be reported in various ways (popup window, console message, email, text (SMS) message, or Matlab callback function).
  * **User callbacks** – Users can attach Matlab code (callbacks) to IQFeed messages.
 For example, this enables adding an entry in an Excel file, or sending an email, whenever a stock reaches a certain price or trade volume (also note the related alerts functionality).
  * **Security** – IQML does not transmit any information externally except to IQFeed, so your trading information are as safe as your own computer.
+ * **Compilable** – IQML can be compiled into a standalone executable or program component, running as an integral part of your deployed program.
  * **Performance** – IQML is optimized for performance, providing fast and responsive connectivity.
 While Matlab as a platform is not well-suited for HFT, IQML enables receiving hundreds of streaming quotes or other IQFeed messages per second, with message latencies as low as 1ms and parallelization supported.
  * **Development** – IQML was developed by an acknowledged Matlab expert, who wrote the reference textbooks on Matlab-Java connectivity and Matlab performance, as well as the acclaimed IB-Matlab connector (Matlab connector to Interactive Brokers).
 IQML is continuously improved and maintained.
  * **Support** – Custom development and ongoing support is available directly from the developer, with extremely fast response times.